spacemeowx2/switch-lan-play/README.md

 npm start -- --port 10086 --simpleAuth username:password
 ```

-Meanwhile the monitor service will be started on port `11451/tcp` by default, you can get online client count via HTTP request:
+Meanwhile, the monitor service will start on port `11451/tcp` by default.
+You can get the online client count via an HTTP request:

 Request: `GET http://{YOUR_SERVER_IP}:11451/info`